Reachariramanan/NACIN_MD/md/Understanding GST- through filter approach/Understanding GST- through filter approach.md

 - For GST, Transaction value approach has been adopted.
 - Transaction value is price actually paid or payable for the supply of goods or services, where the supplier and recipient are not related and the price is the sole consideration for the supply ( Ref: Section 15 of the CGST Act, 2017)
 - Know as to what charges are includable in the value of supply? and what is the position in respect of various types of discounts given by supplier to the recipient?
-- Relevant legal provisions are contained in Section 15 of the CGST Act, 2017 and Rule 27 to 35 of the CGST Rules, 2017; and Rule 31A and 32A of
+- Relevant legal provisions are contained in Section 15 of the CGST Act, 2017 and Rule 27 to 35 of the CGST Rules, 2017; and Rule 31A and 32A of the CGST Rules, 2017 for determining the value of supply in case of lottery, betting, gambling ,horse racing and online gaming.

-## Page 5

-the CGST Rules, 2017 for determining the value of supply in case of lottery, betting, gambling ,horse racing and online gaming.

 Step 7: Time of supply [see at what point of transaction, Tax payer is liable to pay tax to the Government -whether date of receipt of goods, date of receipt of payment in the books of account; date of issue of invoice, date of provision of service etc.]

 - Consider legal provisions regarding "Time of supply of goods" and "Time of supply of services" contained in Section 12 and 13 of the CGST Act, 2017 respectively along with relevant definitions in Section 2 of the CGST Act, 2017 and Section 2 of the IGST Act, 2017.

 # 3.2 Part B: 7-Steps-Procedural filters:

 Step- 1.
 Registration filter: (Identify the number of registrations (one or more, depending on the business operations and its spread across States/UTs) and category/ Type of registration to be obtained under the GST law).